-This page provides key considerations and useful tips on engaging Victoria Police when developing public safety infrastructure projects.
-It also provides advice on what information a strong letter of support from local police for a public safety infrastructure grant application would contain.
+This page provides key considerations and useful tips on engaging Victoria Police when developing your urban design project.
+It also provides advice on what information a strong letter of support from local police for a Building Safer Communities grant application would contain.

-If you are considering a public safety infrastructure project it is important to engage with police.
+If you are considering of applying for funding for your urban design project as part of the Building Safer Communities grants it is important to engage with police.
 Crime prevention strategies that combine police enforcement with situational crime prevention approaches at crime hotspots are considered the most effective.
 Police can help you understand the crime problem and work with you to help identify a suitable solution.

-- Contact your area police at the beginning of the planning process.
-Due to operational requirements, police may not be able to support late requests for assistance.
+- Councils must contact the police representative on the Local Community Safety Committee at the beginning of the planning process.
+Due to operational requirements, requests for assistance may not be supported.

-- Police can support council to understand the problem and help identify suitable solutions.
-This may mean undertaking a formal Crime Prevention Through Environmental Design (CPTED) assessment.
+- Police and Local Community Safety Committees may support council to understand the problem and help identify suitable solutions.

-- Police can support grant applications by providing information about local crime and antisocial behaviour hotspots, identifying the High Risk Community Locations and providing other intelligence to help evidence the need for infrastructure projects.
+- Police may support grant applications by providing information about local crime and antisocial behaviour hotspots.

 - Contact the Crime Statistics Agency (CSA) for crime statistics.
 The CSA can provide customised data to help councils understand the dimensions of the crime issues and support a grant application.
 However, it is important to allow plenty of time for the request to be actioned.

-- Police can assist councils in framing a request to the CSA and, once crime statistics have been obtained, can also help council to analyse and understand the data, including any possible crime trends.
+- Police, through Local Community Safety Committees and alongside other partners, may assist councils in framing a request to the CSA.
+Once crime statistics have been obtained, police and partners through Local Community Safety Committees may also help council to analyse and understand the data, including any possible crime trends.

 Letters of support